gaheldev/Millisecond/README.md

 meson install -C build/
 ```

-# Contributions
+# 🧑‍🤝‍🧑 Contributions
-It would be lovely to get icon contributions that follow [flathub's standards](https://developer.gnome.org/hig/guidelines/app-icons.html)  to be able to distribute the app.
+It would be lovely to get icon contributions that follow [flathub's standards](https://developer.gnome.org/hig/guidelines/app-icons.html)  to be able to distribute the app there.